Skip to content

 6. Select your SSH Authentication method:

-• Username and Password to enter both your SSH Username and SSH Password (also see the Save Passwords option, below)
+• Username and Password — enter both your SSH Username and SSH Password.

 7. Enter a name for your Connection (optionally check the Save Passwords checkbox) and Press Save to have Beekeeper remember all of the above for you